 I don’t want to put down fuel-cell technology, but currently there just doesn’t make much sense to make a fuel-cell car over a fully electric one.
 First off, it’s not as efficient of a process as a traditional EV.

-Secondly, there is basically no where to refuel a hydrogen car within the United States unless you are in California.
-I understand that it might be a catch-22 of, there are no stations because there are no cars and, there are no cars due to there not being any stations.
-But that doesn’t change the fact that it’s an issue.
+Secondly, there is basically nowhere to refuel a hydrogen car within the United States unless you are in California.
+I understand that it might be a bit of a catch-22 considering the fact that there are no stations because there are no cars and there are no cars due to there not being any stations, but that doesn’t change the fact that it’s an issue.
 Additionally, even if there were an adequate amount of hydrogen stations, the electric vehicle can still be recharged at your house.
-The only thing in terms of refueling that the fuel-cell cars have going for them is refueling time.
-But that lead is quickly slipping away as 350 kW charging becomes more common in the future.
+The only thing in terms of refueling that the fuel-cell cars have going for them is refueling time, but that lead is quickly slipping away as 350 kW charging becomes more common in the future.

 Basically, if you live outside those squares, you can’t even think of owning a hydrogen powered car.

-Surprisingly enough Yoshikazu Tanaka, the chief engineer in charge of the Toyota Mirai had agreed with Elon Musk when he called fuel-cell technology “incredibly dumb”, telling Reuters:
+Surprisingly enough, Yoshikazu Tanaka, the chief engineer in charge of the Toyota Mirai, agreed with Elon Musk when he called fuel-cell technology “incredibly dumb”, telling Reuters: